Zagłębie Sports Park

 Zagłębie Sports Park (Zagłębiowski Park Sportowy), officially called ArcelorMittal Park for sponsorship reasons, is a sports complex in Środula, Sosnowiec, Poland and is the home of Zagłębie Sosnowiec.
-It consists of a football stadium, ice hockey arena and indoor arena, the first of which is also being used by Wieczysta Kraków to host their games.
+It consists of a football stadium, ice hockey arena and indoor arena, the first of which is also being used by Czarni Sosnowiec's women's team to host their games.

 Football stadium

 With the capacity of 11,600, the football stadium is the main venue of the complex.
 It is home to Zagłębie Sosnowiec, but it also hosted Raków Częstochowa's home games in European competitions, as Raków's Miejski Stadion Piłkarski "Raków" doesn't meet the UEFA requirements.
-As of 2025, it is also used by Wieczysta Kraków due to their stadium not meeting I liga requirements.
-They will return to Kraków to play at Wisła Kraków's stadium after the winter break.
+In the 2025–26 season, it was also used by Wieczysta Kraków due to their stadium not meeting I liga requirements.

 The first official match was played there on 25 February 2023, when Zagłębie Sosnowiec took on local rivals GKS Katowice in a I liga game, which was watched by 11,600 spectators.